donutdiet/donutdiet/README.md

-Building fun software projects that improve my understanding of software development.
+Building fun projects that improve my understanding of software development.